tc39/how-we-work/terminology.md

 [Wikipedia](https://en.wikipedia.org/wiki/Standards_organization)

+## Syntax budget

+### Definition

+The idea that there's an upper bound on how much syntactic complexity a language can reasonably contain, expressed as a metaphorical budget.

+A proposal without syntactic implications, such as the addition of a new method to a built-in, may be relatively uncontroversial, but a proposal that introduces new syntax is expected to prove that the cost is justified.
+This means both that (1) it addresses a significant developer need in a way that would not be reasonably achieved without new syntax and (2) the specific syntax being proposed does not obstruct another proposal expected to advance in the foreseeable future.

+Additionally, in a shorter-term sense, it could overwhelm developers to have too many syntax-heavy features ship in too narrow of a timeframe.

 # Contributing to This Document

 Here are some tips and ideas for adding a [new definition](#Definition-template) to this document.